jovotech/jovo-framework/platforms/platform-alexa/docs/audioplayer.md

 }
 ```

-If not `token` is passed, the name of the song including file type (in the above example, it would be `song1.mp3`) will be used.
+If no `token` is passed, the name of the song including file type (in the above example, it would be `song1.mp3`) will be used.
 The default `offsetInMilliseconds` is `0` (to play the song from the beginning).

 Under the hood, the [output template](./output.md) returned by the [`AudioPlayerPlayOutput`](https://github.com/jovotech/jovo-framework/blob/v4/latest/platforms/platform-alexa/src/output/templates/AudioPlayerPlayOutput.ts) looks like this: